Handicap Betting Guide: Asian vs European Explained With Real Examples

 You may have also heard handicap betting referred to as line, points or spread betting.

-Comparison between an event and handicap bet:
+Comparison between an event and a handicap bet:

 • West Ham (-1) is 1.7